fraga/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.10.0.0: Added overlays for console output and telemetry charts.
-See Overlays section for more info.
+Version 4.10.0.1: Added overlays for console output and telemetry charts.
+See Overlays section for more info; some audio caching improvments; some minor tweaks and fixes; RF2 - new plugin

 Version 4.9.11.3: Hotfix for app startup issues using nAudio where device names aren't unique